 Registration will begin on June 17.
 Sign up in the Teen Nook of the Library.
 Follow the directions listed on the table.
 We will need your name, your age, the grade you will be entering in the fall and your phone number.
 If you are interested in possibly winning an awesome prize from the Boston Bruins hockey team, be sure to let Mrs. Ballou know!
 Check off any teen nights that you are interested in, whether or not you are sure you can be there.
 Put your email address on the email sheet.
 If you sign up for the Canobie Lake Park field trip, be sure to pick up a permission slip.
 Have a parent or guardian sign a Photo Release form.
 Even if you can’t come to any of our Awesome Teen Nights, you can still do summer reading and win prizes.
 Just put tickets in the jar when you read a book.
 In order for us to know you are putting tickets in the jar, you must signup at the table.

-Teen Nights will take place once a month or every other month, depending on interest and schedules.
+During the school year Teen Nights will take place once a month, or every other month, depending on interest and schedules.
 We have fun events on Saturday evenings from 7 to 9 pm.
 The youth enjoy programs such as Movie Night, Open Mike Night, Game Night and more.
 These events are for youth in grades 7 and up.

 Click on Teen Programs for specific dates and programs.

 Teen Book Club currently meets one Friday a month.
 Open to any youth, grades 7 and up, in the area interested in lively book discussion.
 If you are interested in joining and Fridays don’t work, please let us know.
 Check the events page for book titles.

 Please join the Whipple Free Library Teens group on Facebook for up to date activities for teens.

 Are you college bound?
 Are you wondering how to pay for it?

 The NH Higher Education Assistance Foundation (NHHEAF) has created the site http://www.iamcollegebound.org